 - Familiarize yourself with the work of local filmmakers at the annual Bernal Heights Outdoor Cinema.
 You can look forward to four nights of film screenings and Q&A sessions at various parks, playgrounds, and small venues around the neighborhood.

 - Discover shops, cafés, and restaurants at Cortland Avenue, the neighborhood’s main commercial strip.
+Enjoy a juicy burger at Bernal Star, or savor the Peruvian flavors of Piqueos.

 - Chicken fried steak, catfish, and fried okra with jalapeno aioli are just some of the tasty offerings at The Front Porch.
 The restaurant’s laid-back and cozy atmosphere is perfect for lunch dates and small get-togethers.